matuteiglesias/journal/content/JobMarket/2025-04-06_Strategic_Planning_for_Postdoc_Opportunities.md

 - Introduced the concept of a 'ghost strategist' to assist in crafting strategies and materials for applications.
 - Investigated a comprehensive list of 30 postdoc options, categorized by prestige and focus areas.
 - Mapped Tier A institutions known for openness to interdisciplinary work and creative postdoctoral opportunities.
-- Explored Tier B and Tier C institutions for creative and applied labs, focusing on civic tech, data science, and international development.
+- Explored Tier B and Tier C institutions for creative and applied labs, focusing on civic tech, [[data science]], and international development.

 ### Achievements:
 - Compiled a comprehensive list of potential postdoc opportunities tailored to Matías' profile.